samiparken/swiftui-movie-match/README.md

 Discover and organize your favorite movies effortlessly.
 Swipe right to save a movie, swipe left to pass.
 Access detailed movie information with a simple tap.
 Enjoy support for 3 languages (English, Swedish, and Korean) and a sleek dark mode.

-## Specification
+## Skills
 - SwiftUI, SwiftData, iOS 17.0 or later
+- MVVM and TCA(The Composable Architecture)
-- all the movie data from TMDB Open Source API (https://developer.themoviedb.org/docs/getting-started)
+- API requests: TMDB Open Source API (https://developer.themoviedb.org/docs/getting-started)
+- Light/Dark mode support, language preference
+- Examples of Unit Tests and UI Tests

 ## DEMO
 .              |.|